 Adios, Old Friend

-My first change reflected new realities of ascending into my family’s senior-member orbit after my parents' passing: Spouse JM and I are right-sizing.
+My first transition: accepting the new reality of ascending into my family’s senior-member orbit after my parents' passing.
+Spouse JM and I are right-sizing!

-After watching my parents' failing health and slowing mobility, we decided to find a home where we could age in place and not wait until poor health forced us to transition.
+After watching my parents' failing health and slowing mobility, we decided to find a home where we could age in place and not wait until poor health forced us to move.

 Yep.
 This summer, we’re leaving our cherished home on the greenway and neighbors of 20 years to build a residence three miles away.
 Still near the ‘hood and close to all we love, it’s not a retirement community (see next section).
 Instead, it’s a wonderful mix of generations and families in all life stages.
 JM and I hope our new neighbors will be as wonderful as the ones we were blessed with for 2 decades.